Understanding the impact of your road traffic accident injuries

 What are early compensation payments?

 Early compensation payments are also known as interim or immediate needs payments.
 They're paid to people who need early financial help before their compensation claim is settled.
 This could be for several reasons.
-Usually it's when the road traffic accident injuries sustained are so serious that they leave people in real difficulty.
+Usually, it's when the road traffic accident injuries sustained are so serious that they leave people in real difficulty.
+But it's also available for less serious accidents where there will be a delay in the ability to value the claim, for example because you need to wait for another medical examination.

-Early payments could cover the cost of housing your family somewhere near where you're being treated.
+Early payments could cover the cost of housing your family somewhere near to where you're being treated.
 They might be made to cover rent, mortgage or other bills because you're on reduced or statutory sick pay.
+Or simply in recognition that as liability has been admitted and you have to wait for further medical evidence you have a right to an interim payment.

-If you're unable to cover the financial aftermath of your injury, your solicitor will work to secure early compensation payments for you.
+If you're unable to cover the financial aftermath of your injury, your legal team will work to secure early compensation payments for you.
 They'll do this while also negotiating your final road traffic accident settlement.

-How do I pay for a road accident compensation claim?
+How do I pay for a road accident claim?

 You do this with a no win no fee arrangement, also known as a conditional fee agreement.
-It's the contract between you and your no win no fee personal injury lawyer.
+It's the contract between you and your no win no fee personal injury lawyers.

-There are no upfront costs or hidden charges but if you win the claim, you'll be asked to pay any costs and expenses, not paid for by the other side, out of your compensation.
-This is likely to happen in most cases, as the other side is only required to make a contribution to your legal fees.
+There are no upfront costs or hidden charges but if you win the claim, you'll be asked to pay any costs and expenses not paid for by the other side, out of your compensation.
+This is likely to happen in most cases, as the other side is only required to contribute to your legal fees.

 These costs will only be deducted when your compensation is paid, and may include:

-• A ‘success fee' which compensates the solicitor for the risk they take, as if your claim is unsuccessful they won't be paid at all.
+- A ‘success fee' which compensates the solicitors for the risk they take, as if your claim is unsuccessful, they won't be paid at all.

-• Any other legal costs or expenses not recovered from the other side, such as the costs of any legal expense insurance.
+- Any other legal costs or expenses not recovered from the other side, such as the premium for your no-upfront-cost insurance.

-When you start your claim, your solicitor will take out insurance protection on your behalf.
-This is sometimes called ATE (After The Event) insurance.
-If your claim is unsuccessful, then the other party's costs will be paid out of this insurance.
-If you don't receive any compensation, then you won't have to pay for the ATE insurance.
+When you start your claim, your legal team will take out insurance protection on your behalf.
+If your claim is unsuccessful, then the other party's costs and your expenses such as medical report and court fees, will be paid out of this insurance.
+If you don't receive any compensation, then you won't have to pay for the insurance.
 If your claim is successful, then it'll be paid out of your compensation as part of the fees.

 Frequently asked questions...